rpthms/ansible-role-crio/README.md

     crio_service_state: started
     crio_service_enabled: true

+To set the storage driver for CRI-O, set the following variable:

+    crio_storage_driver: zfs

 Service controls.
-You can install containerd but not have it running or enabled on boot by changing these defaults.
+You can install CRI-O but not have it running or enabled on boot by changing these defaults.

     kubic_apt_ignore_key_error: true